Disclaimer: I do not own the characters in this story, they're Ally's.

-The first was when he was throwing a football on the beach with Grant, showing off to girls when he saw her passing by.
+The first was when he was throwing a football on the sand with Grant, showing off to girls when he saw her passing by.

 But she wasn't alone, which made him slightly annoyed, but he knew he had no right to be so he squashed the feeling.
 She was holding hands with some guy with black curly hair and looked like a complete tool.
 She was laughing, and the first thing he thought was that he'd never seen her laugh before.
 The times they'd met before she was always annoyed with him, not that she didn't have the right to be, so he'd never seen her happy.
 It was a nice change.

 As he was staring at her his friend obviously wasn't paying attention.
 Grant threw the football back.